code-differently/code-differently-24-q4/project_oop/README.md

 ## Extra Credit

 Design a CLI that allows users to interact with your application.
-Check out the code in [lesson_10](/lesson_10/libraries/src/cli/) for an example.
+Check out the code in [lesson_10](/lesson_10/libraries/src/cli/) for an example in TypeScript, or [this file](/lib/java/codedifferently-instructional/instructional-lib/src/main/java/com/codedifferently/instructional/quiz/QuizProctor.java) for an example in Java.

 ## Timeline